aroberts1228/ebdbackup/content/blog/tools-i-use.md

 **Clip Menu** When working on design projects, there is a good chance that you do a lot of copy and paste.
 Clip Menu keeps the things you copy and paste in a history.
 This allows you to copy and paste things frequently without having to go back to the original document.
 It is very customizable and even allows you to create folders and organize things that you copy and paste a lot. <a href="http://www.clipmenu.com/" target="_blank">Clip Menu</a>

 **Color Snapper** This app is the best macOS color picker app for designers & developers which makes it easy to collect, adjust, organize and export colors of any pixel on the screen.
 All you have to do is press the hotkey to bring up the magnifying glass.
 Select the color and it will automatically generate the color into several different formats such as RGB and Hex.
 This is one of my most used tools. <a href="https://colorsnapper.com/" target="_blank">Color Snapper</a>

+#### Websites

+Here is a small list of websites to add to your design resources.

+**Church Motion Graphics** This website has an endless amount of still and motion backgrounds to spice up your worship services at church.
+All of the backgrounds are really high quality and the prices are very affordable.
+My church has been using them for years and have yet to be dissapointed with the new products they release every month. <a href="https://www.churchmotiongraphics.com/" target="_blank">Church Motion Graphics</a>

+**The Stocks**

+**Unsplash**